 Soon after the crowdfunding platform went live, the big question for the team was how to let members of the campus community know about the opportunity without being overwhelmed by requests.
 They decided to host monthly open houses (or information sessions) for anyone who was interested in getting support for a project or simply learning more about crowdfunding.
 They extended invitations to leaders of student groups, clubs, teams and activities across campus.

-Jennifer Jezek-Taussig, Associate Vice Chancellor of Alumni Engagement at the University of Missouri-St. Louis, acknowledges that the integration of crowdfunding into their overall annual giving strategy isn’t a one-and-done process.
-She notes that they are continuing to refine their strategy and, in doing so, are considering the various pros and cons along the way.
+The integration of crowdfunding into the institution’s overall annual giving strategy wasn’t a one-and-done process.
+They are continuing to refine their strategy and, in doing so, are considering the various pros and cons along the way.
 Overall, they feel good about launching the platform and project continued growth in the year ahead.

 This article has been adapted from the book Ideas for Annual Giving by Dan Allenby.
 Copyright (c) 2016 Council for Advancement and Support of Education.
 All rights reserved.
 Used by permission.

 AGN Members receive unlimited access to our resources, discounts, and other benefits.
 Click here to learn more.

 Want to stay up-to-date on best practices in annual giving?
 Click here to follow AGN's Page on Linkedin!